 Truncal acne patients can also consider cosmeceuticals as part of their treatment.
 Cosmeceuticals are cosmetic products that contain active ingredients that deliver medical benefits to the skin.
 Vitamin C, in particular, works as an antioxidant that helps clear the skin of inflammation.
 Another botanical to consider is Arnica Montana flower extract, which is especially beneficial for acne-prone skin as it stabilises inflammation and reduces skin flaking.

 © 2018 TWL Specialist Skin and Laser Centre.
 All rights reserved.

 Meet with Dr Teo Wan Lin, an accredited dermatologist at TWL Specialist Skin & Laser Centre, for a thorough consultation to determine the most suitable treatment for your skin.

 To book an appointment with Dr Teo, call us at +65 6355 0522, or email firstname.lastname@example.org.
 Alternatively, you may fill up our contact form here.

 Planning for your big day?
 Yes, you have finally found your dress, and you are beyond ecstatic.
 Only to be bogged down with issues about the wedding venue, sending invitations, your flowers and finding suitable photographers.
 Nevertheless, don’t let all the stress get to you, and your skin!
-You would certainly want to walk down the altar with glowing radiant skin after all, so here’s a guide to prep your skin just in time for your D-Day.
+You would certainly want to walk down the altar with glowing radiant skin after all, so here’s an expert guide to skincare routine just in time for your D-Day.